- B.A. in English, University of Tennessee, Knoxville

 - Ed.D. in Educational Leadership, East Tennessee State University (in progress)

-Bob Baker joined the University of Memphis staff in August 2011 to serve as the Associate
+Bob Baker joined the University of Memphis staff in August 2011 as the Associate Director

-Director with the Center for Athletic Academic Services, was named Interim Director
+with the Center for Athletic Academic Services.
+He was named Interim Director in November,

-in November, 2012 and then was officially promoted to Director in March 2013.
-Prior
+2012 and then was officially promoted to Director in March 2013.
+Prior to joining

-to joining the University of Memphis staff, Bob was employed at East Tennessee State
+the University of Memphis staff, Bob was employed at East Tennessee State University

-University from 2006 through 2011 serving as Director of Academic Services and then
+from 2006 through 2011 as the Director of Academic Services and Assistant Athletic

 Bob has responsibility for all activities related to the athletic academic compliance